 The Caregiver Support Group at St. Lawrence is an informal gathering of people whose lives are directly or indirectly affected by their caregiving of parents, children, spouses, or anyone whose lives are directly or indirectly affected by their caregiving.

-Our group is a safe place where feelings about God, spirituality, and struggles are shared; where issues of isolation and loneliness are addressed; where, as a group, individuals find the courage and strength to continue on; where caregivers teach each other ways to strengthen their relationship with God and with our community.
+Our group is a safe place where feelings about God, spirituality, and struggles are shared; where issues of isolation and loneliness are addressed; where, as a group, individuals find the courage and strength to continue; where caregivers teach each other ways to strengthen their relationship with God and with our community.

 Our group meets on the fourth Sunday of each month at 10:30 a.m. in the Pastoral Center.

-Please contact Didi Egnatuk at 310-540-0329 ext.
-540 if you have any questions.
+Didi Egnatuk | 310-540-0329 ext.
+540

 For resources regarding caregivers please go here (external link)

-Meetings will take place in the Parish Hall at 7:00 pm.
+We meet the 4th Wednesday of the month in the Parish Hall at 7:00 pm.

 During this difficult time, the NAMI HelpLine is here for you.
 HelpLine volunteers are working to answer questions, offer support and provide practical next steps.
 The resources on this page provide information to address many needs and concerns.